MicrosoftDocs/defender-docs/exposure-management/exposure-insights-overview.md

 ### Proactive workload recommendations

-Recommendations are sourced from Microsoft or CIS (Center for Internet Security benchmarks) and applicable across certain workloads and domains.
-In addition, Security Exposure Management integrates recommendations from Microsoft Defender for Cloud running the [Defender for Cloud Security Posture Management (CSPM) plan](/azure/defender-for-cloud/concept-cloud-security-posture-management), Defender XDR [secure score](/microsoft-365/security/defender/microsoft-secure-score.md), and from a wide range of Microsoft workloads.
+Security Exposure Management integrates recommendations from Microsoft Defender for Cloud running the [Defender for Cloud Security Posture Management (CSPM) plan](/azure/defender-for-cloud/concept-cloud-security-posture-management), Defender XDR [secure score](/microsoft-365/security/defender/microsoft-secure-score.md), and from a wide range of Microsoft workloads.
 It also provides recommendations related to non-Microsoft workloads.

 <!--Security exposure management recommendations relate to the following workloads: